ga4gh/ga4gh-schemas/doc/source/api/apidesign_intro.rst

     across server restarts -- once a user is given an ID for data stored on a server, the id remains valid for as long as the server is still storing that data

+  * ids should not include characters that require URL encoding or characters that are reserved for URL schemes (?, $, =, @, etc.).

 * Many objects, including most ‘container’ objects, also have a **name** field.
 The name is user-defined, isn’t programmatically